 Overall, this single induction cooktop has very important safety features.
 The overheating protection is great for a dorm room or for a person who may be forgetful.
 For similar reasons it is also great to have a timer to shut off the appliance automatically at the end of its cooking time.

 The Max Burton 6200 Deluxe portable induction cooktop offers great features for many people.
 It looks good in stainless steel and offers good control over your cooking with the temperature setting feature.
-If you are looking for a safer method of cooking, this model is for you.
+If you are looking for a safer method of cooking, this portable induction cooktop is for you.

 When you use a portable induction cooktop at home there is a good chance you’ll want to use it on the dining table or for a buffet.
 If you are entertaining you want your induction appliance to look good.
-The Duxtop 8300 Touch Sensor portable induction cooktop is aesthetically appealing and has all the functions you need.
+The Duxtop 9300 Touch Sensor portable induction cooktop has a full glass top, it’s aesthetically appealing and has all the functions you need.

 Why does this model look so sleek?

 Compared to others, this induction burner has the controls located beneath the glass.
 It offers a touch sensor control panel which is different from the others that usually have blister buttons to press.

 The advantage of the touch controls is that there is only one smooth surface over the top of the induction burner.
 There are no blister buttons to wear out and cleaning is very simple.
 Wipe over the top and you’re done.

 With touch sensors it looks stylish and you’ll be happy to have it seen on a buffet table to keep food warm.

 Is it powerful enough to use at home every day?

 The Duxtop 9300ST offers 15 power levels from 100 to 1500 watts.
 It is powerful enough to sear meat, poultry and fish at a high temperature.
 The temperatures range from 140 to 460 degrees.